fellowship/upskill_challenges_02/Platform/README.md

 Once you have your data organized, named, and numbered you should use Lobe to assign machine learning labels to each image: m_501, w_501, etc. With labeled data in Lobe you can train the model and use it to predict a fit for all the images in the challenge data.

-Submit your solution no later than **midnight PST on Monday, June 14 for all employees**.

 ### Guidelines

 - None of the randomized images from the challenge data should be in your data (that's data leakage!)